mir1198yusuf/pg-mcp/README.md

 Use the UI to add your databases.
 Connection details are saved to `dbs.json` (gitignored — never committed).

-You can also bootstrap from the example file:
+Alternatively, You can also bootstrap from the example file:

 ```bash
 cp dbs.json.example dbs.json  # then edit with your credentials